If you’re new here, read below for a high-level view of Datadog.

 Your application stack is teeming with unused metadata that’s trying to tell a story: things aren’t humming along as well as they should be.

 Datadog lets you collect all these metrics, events, and service states in one place.
-Then, visualize and correlate the data with beautiful graphing and set flexible alerting conditions on it-all without running any storage or monitoring infrastructure yourself.
+Then, visualize and correlate the data with beautiful graphs, and set flexible alerting conditions on it-all without running any storage or monitoring infrastructure yourself.

 Submit custom application metrics by writing a little code.
 Instrument your own gauges, counters, timers, and histograms with DogStatsD, or use APM to trace the execution time of any code path to see how it impacts overall request-response times.
 The client libraries send your custom metrics and trace data to the Datadog Agent, which then ships them off to Datadog.

 Some of your stack may be SaaS, not servers.
-Datadog can poll many of these services, and the integrations for them are the easiest of all to install; no Agent required.
+Datadog can poll many of these services, and the integrations for them are the easiest of all to install-no Agent required.

 You can contact our Support Team via email at firstname.lastname@example.org.

 Chat with our support team any business day between the hours of 10:00 and 19:00 ET.
-You can reach us through in-app chat, or on Slack, Datadog Slack.
+You can reach us through in-app chat, or on Datadog Slack.